yanpeng80/yanpeng80.github.io/index.md

 layout: about
 ---

-In 2005, graduated with a master's degree from the Department of Electronic Engineering at Tsinghua University, under the supervision of Professor Ding Xiaoqing.

-The research focus was on image processing and pattern recognition.

-Having worked for many years, there's a consistent passion for solving various problems using AI technology, finding great enjoyment in it.
+I am a Tsinghua University alumnus, where I earned my Master's degree in Electronic Engineering in 2005, under the mentorship of Professor Ding Xiaoqing.
+My research centered on image processing and pattern recognition, laying a strong foundation for my ensuing career in artificial intelligence.

+My professional journey has been driven by an unwavering passion for utilizing AI to solve complex problems across various domains.
+I find immense satisfaction in creating innovative solutions and pushing the boundaries of technology.

-Since graduation, worked in startups and internet companies, involving in areas such as computer vision, data mining, computational advertising, search, recommendation, intelligent marketing, payment risk control, conversational bots, ride-sharing dispatch, intelligent pricing, multimodal content understanding, and large language models.
+Post-graduation, I have had the privilege of contributing to numerous startups and renowned internet companies.
+My expertise spans a broad spectrum of AI applications, including computer vision, data mining, computational advertising, search algorithms, recommendation systems, intelligent marketing, payment risk control, conversational bots, ride-sharing dispatch systems, intelligent pricing strategies, multimodal content comprehension, and advancements in large language models.

 <br/>